inabikarilibrary/inalib/inapedia/players/polish/kobr3x.md

 # Kobr3x

 Kobr3x is a Polish :poland: player, maining Nomash.
+He is considered to be the best in Poland, and *the* person to beat within the Polish community.

 ## Achievements